 Elastic Load Balancing supports the following types of load balancers: Application Load Balancers, Network Load Balancers, and Classic Load Balancers.

 An Application Load Balancer makes routing and load balancing decisions at the application layer (HTTP/HTTPS).
-A Network Load Balancer makes routing and load balancing decisions at the transport layer (TCP).
+A Network Load Balancer makes routing and load balancing decisions at the transport layer (TCP/TLS).
 Both Application Load Balancers and Network Load Balancers can route requests to one or more ports on each EC2 instance or container instance in your virtual private cloud (VPC).

 A Classic Load Balancer makes routing and load balancing decisions either at the transport layer (TCP/SSL) or the application layer (HTTP/HTTPS), and supports either EC2-Classic or a VPC.
 For more information, see the Elastic Load Balancing User Guide.